 Ruina is Controller of Thomvest Properties and manages the finance, accounting, and administration of the fund.
 She has extensive experience working with investors and businesses in a variety of industries and, prior to Thomvest Properties, she worked at Goldman Sachs and KPMG.
 Ruina is a CPA and has an M.S. from Lehigh University and a B.A. from Shenzhen University.

-Prior to joining Thomvest, Nima worked as a management consultant advising clients on issues related to go-to-market strategy with the firm ZS Associates.
-He was also on the founding team at Sponge, a venture-backed customer engagement platform, which was acquired by Kurtosys in 2012.
+Prior to joining Thomvest, Nima worked as a management consultant advising technology clients on issues related to go-to-market strategy with the firm ZS Associates.
+He was also on the founding team at Sponge, a venture-backed customer engagement platform, where he led product development efforts.

 Nima is originally from the Bay Area and graduated from UC Berkeley, where he studied Business Administration and Operations Research.

-Lauren is an Associate at Thomvest, focusing on early stage investments across financial technology and real estate verticals.
+Lauren is a Senior Associate at Thomvest, focusing on early stage investments across financial technology and real estate verticals.
 She is responsible for sourcing new deals, evaluating investment opportunities, and supporting existing portfolio companies.

 Prior to Thomvest, Lauren worked in Equity Research at Morgan Stanley, where she covered residential and commercial real estate companies and focused on the impact of technology across real estate sectors.
 She started her career as an Investment Banking Analyst at Morgan Stanley, where she worked on debt and equity financings for asset managers, insurance companies and large financial institutions.

-Lauren sits on the Junior Board of the Harlem Educational Activities Fund, a New York-based non-profit dedicated to closing the educational achievement gap.
-Lauren received a BA in Ethics, Politics and Economics from Yale University.
+Lauren sits on the Junior Board of the Harlem Educational Activities Fund, a New York-based non-profit dedicated to closing the educational achievement gap, and she received a BA in Ethics, Politics and Economics from Yale University.